Sid-Rafilson-1617/poor-man-GPLVM/README.md

 # Poor Man's GPLVM

-A simplified implementation of Gaussian Process Latent Variable Models (GPLVM) that also allows the inference of latent dynamics (continuous vs jump).
+An efficient Jax-based implementation of Gaussian Process Latent Variable Models (GPLVM) that also allows the inference of latent dynamics (continuous vs jump).
+Latent variables are low dimensional structure that governs neural covariability.
+This model learns:
+  1. smooth tuning curves of neurons with respect to the latent variables
+  2. posterior probability of the (discretized) latent variables and
+  3. posterior probability of the dynamics of the latent evolution (i.e. smoothly varying or jumping)

 ## Installation